S&P Global Software Engineering Manager Salary in India | ₹4.36M-₹6.7M+ | Levels.fyi

 The median Software Engineering Manager compensation in India package at S&P Global totals ₹6.7M per year.
-View the base salary, stock, and bonus breakdowns for S&P Global's total compensation packages.
+View the base salary, equity, and bonus breakdowns for S&P Global's total compensation packages.
 Last updated: 10/2/2025

 Company